Improvements to the TOEFL iBT® test are here! Get all the details about the upcoming TOEFL iBT test enhancements.

 Your scores are based on your performance on the questions in the test.
-You must answer at least one question each in the Reading and Listening sections, write at least one essay, and complete at least one Speaking task to receive an official score.
-For the TOEFL iBT® test, administered via the Internet, you will receive four scaled section scores and a total score:
+You must answer at least 1 question each in the Reading and Listening sections, write at least 1 essay, and complete at least 1 speaking task to receive an official score.
+For the TOEFL iBT® test, administered via the internet, you will receive 4 scaled section scores and a total score:

 - Reading Section (Score of: 0–30)

 - Listening Section (Score of: 0–30)